Gunther-Schulz/rclone-bisync-manager/README.md

 ## Systemd Service

-RClone BiSync Manager can be run as a user service, which is recommended for most users.
+RClone BiSync Manager can be run as a user service, which is recommended if you decide not to use the tray application although both can be used at the same time.
 This allows the service to run under your user account without requiring root privileges.

 To set up RClone BiSync Manager as a user service: